matejnevrla/matejnevrla.github.io/_pages/research.md

   - *Status*: Revise & Resubmit, **Review of Finance**
   - *Link*: [Paper Link](/files/common_idio_quant_revised.pdf)
   - *Data*: [Here](https://github.com/matejnevrla/Common-Idiosyncratic-Quantile-Risk)
   - *Abstract*: We identify a new type of risk that is characterised by commonalities in the quantiles of the cross-sectional distribution of asset returns.
-Our newly proposed quantile risk factor is associated with a quantile-specific risk premium and provides new insights into how upside and downside risks are priced by investors.
+Our newly proposed quantile risk factors are associated with a quantile-specific risk premia and provide new insights into how upside and downside risks are priced by investors.
 In contrast to the previous literature, we recover the common structure in cross-sectional quantiles without making confounding assumptions or aggregating potentially non-linear information.
-We discuss how the new quantile-based risk factor differs from popular volatility and downside risk factors, and we identify where the quantile-dependent risks deserve greater compensation.
+We discuss how the new quantile-based risk factors differ from popular volatility and downside risk factors, and we identify heterogeneous implications of quantile-dependent risks for asset prices.
 Quantile factors also have predictive power for aggregate market returns.
+We explore potential mechanisms that give rise to these asset pricing facts.

 - **Asymmetric Risks: Alphas or Betas?**
   - *Co-Authors*: Solo-authored